geof77/ansible-robotmk/README.md

 Manage the RobotMK CheckMK plugin.

+IMPORTANT NOTES:

-IMPORTANT NOTE: !!!
+* !!!
 This is a very early version!
 Run only on test servers and at your own risk!
+* This might require specific checkmk configuration.
+* See this repo for configuration snippets: https://github.com/geof77/ansible-robotmk

 Features
 --------